uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 * **showdate**: T/F show each feed item's published date.
 The date format is "M/d/yy" (localizable) due to space consideration.
 * **showShowing**: T/F Show the "Showing \[x] out of \[y]" message (to communicate that there is more to see).
 Set this to true if your feed has frequent updates.

-#### Additional information
+#### Guidance

-Note the addition required value in the entity file:
+Note the additional required value in the entity file:

 * **widgetUrl**: The URL of the *JSON representation of the* RSS feed you want to display